exercism/csharp/exercises/concept/dates/.meta/design.md

 The Concepts this exercise unlocks are:

-- `dates-basic`: know how to create a `DateTime` instance; know how to get the current date; know of the individual, date-related properties; know how to access the current date; know how to compare dates; know how to convert a `string` to a `DateTime` and vice versa.
-- `time-basic`: know of the existence of the `DateTime` type; know of the individual, time-related properties.
+- `datetime`: know how to create a `DateTime` instance; know how to get the current date; know of the individual, date-related properties; know how to access the current date; know how to compare dates; know how to convert a `string` to a `DateTime` and vice versa; know of the existence of the `DateTime` type; know of the individual, time-related properties.

 ## Prequisites

 This exercise's prerequisites Concepts are:

-- `numbers-basic`: comparing the hour against specific number values.
+- `numbers`: comparing the hour against specific number values.
-- `strings-basic`: dates are parsed from and converted to strings.
+- `strings`: dates are parsed from and converted to strings.
-- `classes-basic`: know how to call a constructor.
+- `classes`: know how to call a constructor.

 ## Representer